What was Greek love?

 Pedophilia, despite some misuse in popular parlance, is defined by psychologists as sexual attraction to prepubescent children of either gender, currently meaning children under ten or eleven.
 The boys in Greek love affairs were defined by attraction to older males and not to younger children.
 The men are also badly misrepresented by the term pedophile for two reasons.
 First, they were typically involved with adolescent boys.
 There is, for example, only one reference in the whole of ancient Greek literature to sexual interest in a boy under twelve (a poem by Straton of Sardis about boys of eleven).
 The age of the boy in Japanese Greek love affairs usually corresponded to the age of the wakashu (adolescent boy), defined by hair-shaving ceremonies performed at the ages of eleven or twelve and eighteen or nineteen.
 Secondly, though men in Greek love affairs were generally at least as attracted to females, the ethos of Greek love was usually determinedly same-sex only.
 A disposition to Greek love equates to the combined male-only versions of what psychologists term hebephilia and ephebophilia.

 Gay is a very modern term that at least in its connotations suggests androphilia or sexual attraction to men, the only form of male homosexuality permitted in most countries today.
-Almost all men in the cultures best-known for widespread practise of Greek love expressed profound distaste for sex with other men, as did the boys once they were men.
+Almost all men in the cultures best-known for widespread practice of Greek love expressed profound distaste for sex with other men, as did the boys once they were men.
 The Florentine records, for example indicate that 80% of all the passive partners incriminated for sodomy were under eighteen and 97.4% were under twenty-one.
 Both the boys and the men involved usually married and had families without sense of conflict or known lack of enthusiasm for so doing.
 Surely it is absurd to think of men who were attracted to women and not to other men as gay?
 Moreover, in both ethos and sexual practise, Greek love affairs were asymmetrical and much closer to traditional marriage than to typically egalitarian gay relationships.